Greenbuild - Celebrating Norfolk

 Information we need from you

-If it is clear that you will be away from your property for a length of time, please tell us before you leave.
+If it is clear that you will be away from your property for any length of time, please complete a temporary absence form and send it to us before you leave.

 During your absence